Student Admission And Enrolment Policy

 6.6 RPL and Credit Transfer

-6.6.1 A person applying for an admission offer or having received an admission offer may apply for credit transfer on the basis of prior study or on the basis of relevant skills and experience according to ACAB’s RPL and Credit Transfer Policy and Procedure.
+6.6.1 A person applying for an admission offer or having received an admission offer may apply for credit transfer on the basis of prior study or on the basis of relevant skills and experience.
+Credit Transfer will only be offered to students for units of competency obtained at the same AQF level as the course being applied for, unless they demonstrate appropriate levels of skill and knowledge at the required AQF level.

 7.1 The college will enrol students in their respective courses once their application for admission into a course has been approved by the college and the conditions of offer have been met by the applicants.